La-Lojban/lojban.pw/src/index.md

 # Resources

-## Unofficial 'Complete Lojban Language' book, June 2020 edition
+## Unofficial 'Complete Lojban Language' book, October 2020 edition

 Adheres to the original book published in 1997 and: